Berkey vs Brita Water Filters

 Is a Berkey Water Filter Right For You?

-Based on the categories discussed above, Berkey is a far superior product than Brita and will save you money in the long run.
+Based on the categories discussed above, Berkey is a far superior product to Brita and will save you money in the long run.
 However, there are some things you should consider before purchasing a Berkey water filter.

 - Is the up-front cost in your budget right now?